Takashiidobe/notes/src/books/game-programming-patterns/dirty-flag.md

 };
 ```

-We\'ll use combine to get an object\'s world transform by combining all
+We'll use combine to get an object's world transform by combining all
-the local transforms along it\'s parent chain.
+the local transforms along it's parent chain.

-Next, let\'s sketch out a graph node that represents an object in the
+Next, let's sketch out a graph node that represents an object in the
 scene graph.

 ```cpp